ricardojoserf/TrickDump/README.md

 ## Meterpreter's bofloader module

-You can run the BOF files in your Meterpreter session after loading the execute_bof module and using "--format-string z <technique>" to use a ntdll overwrite technique:
+You can run the BOF files in your Meterpreter session after loading the "bofloader" module and using "--format-string z <technique>" to use a ntdll overwrite technique:

 ```
 load bofloader